Mental disorders: various disorders of the human psyche. Types of mental disorders

 Treatment of psychotic disorder (delusions, hallucinations, illusions and other productive symptoms)

-Quetiapine is prescribed for hallucinations and delusions, combined with speech disorders, manic behavior and strong psychomotor agitation.
+Quetiapine is prescribed for hallucinations and delusions combined with speech disorders, manic behavior and strong psychomotor agitation.

 Anorexia - general characteristics and types of disease

-Neuropsychiatric anorexia stands apart, because it is provoked not so much by the impact of extreme force, but by an already developed and manifested disorder of the mental sphere.
-This does not mean that anorexia develops only in people with pronounced and severe mental illness, such as, for example, schizophrenia, manic-depressive psychosis, hypochondria, etc. After all, such mental disorders are relatively rare, and much more often psychiatrists are faced with the so-called borderline disorders, which in the medical environment are classified as mental illnesses, and at the household level are often considered simply personality traits.
-Thus, severe reactions to stress, short-term depressive reactions, dissociative disorder, neurasthenia, various phobias and variants of anxiety disorder, etc. are considered borderline mental disorders.
-It is against the background of borderline disorders that anorexia nervosa most often develops, which is the most severe, long-lasting and common.
+Anorexia nervosa stands apart, since it is provoked not so much by the impact of extreme force, but by an already developed and manifested disorder mental sphere.
+This does not mean that anorexia develops only in people with pronounced and severe mental illnesses, such as, for example, schizophrenia, manic-depressive psychosis, hypochondriacal syndrome etc. After all, such mental disorders are relatively rare, and much more often psychiatrists are faced with so-called borderline disorders, which in the medical environment are classified as mental illnesses, but at the everyday level they are often considered simply characteristics of a person’s character.
+Thus, borderline mental disorders are considered severe reactions to stress, short-term depressive reactions, dissociative disorder, neurasthenia, various phobias and variants of anxiety disorders, etc. It is against the background borderline disorders Anorexia nervosa most often develops, which is the most severe, long-lasting and common.

-In addition to the indicated division of anorexia into three types, depending on the nature of the causative fact and the mechanism of the development of the disease, there is another widely used classification.
+In addition to the indicated division of anorexia into three types, depending on the nature of the causative fact and the mechanism of development of the disease, there is another widely used classification.
 According to the second classification, Anorexia is divided into two types:

 • Primary (true) anorexia;

-• Secondary (nervous) anorexia.
+• Secondary (nervosa) anorexia.

-What is gambling?
+What is gambling addiction?

-Chronic Fatigue Syndrome (CFS)
+Chronic fatigue syndrome (CFS)

 Nervous breakdown